-□ Students will demonstrate an understanding of technological advances in music by playing instruments from a variety of cultures while comparing and contrasting their timbre, pitch and design features.
+□ Students will demonstrate an understanding of technological advances in music by categorizing instruments into families.

 Interdisciplinary Connections

 Students will apply their knowledge of the arts to the study of English language arts, foreign languages, health, history and social science, mathematics, and science and technology/engineering.